Second Battle of Fort Fisher: Aftermath

 The loss of Fort Fisher compromised the safety and usefulness of Wilmington, the Confederacy's last remaining sea port.
 The South was now cut off from global trade.
 Many of the military supplies which the Army of Northern Virginia depended upon came through Wilmington; there were no remaining seaports near Virginia that the Confederates could use practically.
 Potential European recognition of the Confederacy was likely already impossible, but now became entirely unrealistic; the fall of Fort Fisher was "the final nail in the Confederate coffin."
 A month later, a Union army under General John M. Schofield would move up the Cape Fear River and capture Wilmington.

 On January 16, Union celebrations were dampened when the fort's magazine exploded, killing and wounding 200 Union soldiers and Confederate prisoners who were sleeping on the roof of the magazine chamber or nearby.
 U.S. Navy Ensign Alfred Stow Leighton died in the explosion while in charge of a squad trying to recover bodies from the fort parapet.
 Although several Union soldiers initially thought Confederate prisoners were responsible, an investigation opened by Terry concluded that unknown Union soldiers (possibly drunken Marines) had entered the magazine with torches and ignited the powder.

 Lamb survived the battle but spent the next seven years on crutches.
 Whiting was taken prisoner and died while in Federal captivity.
 Pennypacker's wounds were thought to have been fatal and Terry assured the young man he would receive a brevet promotion (where the person promoted would be authorized to wear the insignia of the new rank, but was paid the wages of his original rank) to brigadier general.
-Pennypacker did receive a brevet promotion as Terry had promised, but on February 18, 1865, he received a full promotion to brigadier general of volunteers at age 20.
+Pennypacker did receive a brevet promotion as Terry had promised, but survived his injuries, and on February 18, 1865, he received a full promotion to brigadier general of volunteers at age 20.
 He remains the youngest person to have held the rank of general in the U.S. Army (apart from the Marquis de Lafayette).
 Newton Martin Curtis also received a full promotion to brigadier general, and both he and Pennypacker received the Medal of Honor for their part in the battle.
 Secretary of War Edwin M. Stanton made an unexpected visit to Fort Fisher where Terry presented him with the garrison's flag.